 Multiple Mini Interviews (MMIs) - The Ultimate Guide

 The multiple mini interview (MMI) is an interview format commonly used by UK-based medical and dental schools.
 The MMI style interview involves multiple mini interview stations, typically lasting for 8-10 minutes each, focussing on various aspects of your candidature in an effort to see if you are the right fit for that specific institution.

 The Multiple Mini Interviews (MMIs) can be extremely daunting with it’s far from stereotypical MMI medical school format.
-However, Multiple Mini interview format has been widely lauded as a more holistic and favorable interview option.
-This is primarily because it allows students the opportunity to present themselves as more than just their academic credibility.
+However, Multiple Mini interview format has been widely lauded as a more holistic and favourable interview option.
+This is primarily because the Multiple Mini Interview format allows students the opportunity to present themselves as more than just their academic credibility.
 Additionally, most universities have different assessors for each station with different Multiple Mini interview questions, giving candidates multiple opportunities to make a good first impression.
 Multiple Mini Interviews also allow you to show off your soft skills.
-For example, your ability to strike conversation and answer questions echoes a strong and confident communication style.
+For example, your ability to strike conversation and think of multiple mini interview answers echoes a strong and confident communication style.
 This can be difficult to otherwise show off in the other aspects of your UCAS application to medical or dental school, making multiple mini interview for medical school or any other healthcare courses very important.

-Multiple Mini Interviews are typically composed of various stations that can be broadly organized into the following categories.
+Multiple Mini Interviews are typically composed of various stations that can be broadly organised into the following categories.

 - Motivation for Medicine